US refuses to blame Russia for Ukraine war, splitting with European allies in UN votes

 U.S. deputy ambassador Dorothy Shea, meanwhile, said multiple previous U.N. resolutions condemning Russia and demanding the withdrawal of Russian troops “have failed to stop the war,” which “has now dragged on for far too long and at far too terrible a cost to the people in Ukraine and Russia and beyond.”

-“What we need is a resolution marking the commitment from all U.N. member states to bring a durable end to the war,” Shea said.
+“What we need is a resolution marking the commitment from all U.N. member states to bring a durable end to the war,” Shea said before the vote.

-The General Assembly has become the most important U.N. body on Ukraine because the 15-member Security Council, which is charged with maintaining international peace and security, has been paralyzed by Russia’s veto power.
+In the Security Council, Russia used its veto to prevent any changes to the U.S. resolution.
+Legally blinding but toothless, its only operative paragraph “Implores a swift end to the conflict and further urges a lasting peace between Ukraine and Russia.”

-Russia’s U.N. ambassador, Vassily Nebenzia, told reporters last week that the original U.S. resolution was “a good move.”
+Shea called it “a first step, but a crucial one,” saying it “puts us on the path to peace.”

-The Ukrainian resolution adopted Monday recalls the need to implement all previous assembly resolutions “adopted in response to the aggression against Ukraine.”
-It singles out the assembly’s demand that Russia “immediately, completely and unconditionally withdraw all of its military forces from the territory of Ukraine within its internationally recognized borders.”
+The Ukrainian resolution adopted Monday recalls the need to implement the previous resolutions, singling out the demand that Russia “immediately, completely and unconditionally withdraw all of its military forces from the territory of Ukraine."

 The resolution reaffirms the assembly’s commitment to Ukraine’s sovereignty and also “that no territorial acquisition resulting from the threat or use of force shall be recognized as legal.”